This section covers the structure of a novel project.

 The header levels are not only important when generating the exported novel file, they are also used by the indexer when building the outline tree in the Outline tab as well as the Novel tab of the project tree.
 Each heading also starts a new region where new references and tags can be defined.

-- Header level two signifies a chapter level partition.
+- This header level signifies a chapter level partition.
 Each time you want to start a new chapter, you must add such a heading.
 If you choose to split your manuscript up into one document per scene, you need a single chapter document with just the heading.
 You can of course also add a synopsis and reference keywords to the chapter document.
 If you want to open the chapter with a quote or other introductory text that isn’t part of a scene, this is also where you’d put that text.

 There are multiple options of how to process novel titles when exporting the manuscript.
 For instance, chapter numbers can be applied automatically, and so can scene numbers if you want them in a draft manuscript.
 See the Exporting Projects page for more details.